Still downloading templates?

 📘 Also Read: IT Budgeting: How to Plan and Allocate Resources

 The good news?
 You don’t need a massive IT overhaul to fix this.
-You need a clear-eyed audit, some intentional consolidation, and a simple policy to prevent the sprawl from coming back.
+You need a clear-eyed audit, intentional consolidation, and a simple policy to prevent the sprawl from returning.

 Here’s how to run a proper audit: